iOffice/SoftKeyboard/README.md

 Quick and dirty Cordova 3.0 plugin for iOS SoftKeyboard events

-For those looking for a quick and dirty solution to get keyboard show/hide events add the code in src/ios to your XCode project and add www/SoftKeyboard.js  to your www project.
+For those looking for a simple  solution to get keyboard show/hide events add the code in src/ios to your XCode project and add www/SoftKeyboard.js  to your www project.

 Add the plugin to config.xml
 ```